Field Generals and First Responders

 The consequence of incomplete renovations play out over time.

 Wind, rain and fire events cannot be prevented after the fact.
 Environmental defects; poor indoor air quality, contaminated water and lack of comfort are not immediate.
-Mold, water in basements, high utility costs, constant maintenance and health issues occur over time and are hard to quantify.
+Mold, water in basements, high utility costs, constant maintenance and health issues occur over time and are hard to quantify

 Sustainable Solutions